gncgnc/Kumunite-Frontend/README.md

 # Kumunite-Frontend

-Social event platform for Koç University.
+Front end for Kumunite - a social event platform for Koç University.

 ## Build Setup